thekevinscott/thekevinscott/src/pages/dealing-with-image-data/index.md

 `async` [is a relatively new language feature in Javascript](/tensorflowjs-hello-world/#async-and-await) for which you will need a transpiler.

-The `Image` object is a native DOM function that represents an image in memory, and it provides callbacks for when the image is loaded along with access to the image attributes. `canvas` is another DOM element that provides easy access to pixel arrays and processing via way of `context`.
+The `Image` object is a native DOM function that represents an image in memory, and it provides callbacks for when the image is loaded along with access to the image attributes. `canvas` is another DOM element that provides easy access to pixel arrays and processing by way of `context`.

 Since both of these are DOM elements, if you're working in Node.js (or a Web Worker) you won't have access to these elements.
 For an alternative approach see below.